Amerley Awua-Asamoa: Early life and education

 Amerley Ollennu was born in 1956.
 She is the daughter of Nii Amaa Ollennu, a jurist, judge and interim president and Speaker of the Parliament of Ghana during the Second Republic.
 Her mother was Nana Afua Frema Busia, the Queenmother of Wenchi Traditional Area.
 Her uncle was Kofi Abrefa Busia, an academic and politician who was the Prime Minister of Ghana from 1969 to 1972.
 Her primary education was at the Mmofraturo Girls' Boarding School, Kumasi.
 She then attended Kumasi Academy and Apam Secondary School.
 She received her bachelor's degree in Law and Sociology from the Kwame Nkrumah University of Science and Technology.
 She earned an MA in Development Studies with a concentration in Women and Development from Institute of Social Studies in The Hague, Netherlands.
 She also holds an EMBA from the Ghana Institute of Management and Public Administration and a Diploma in the Principles of Management from The College of Professional Management in Jersey, UK.
 She holds professional memberships from the Network for Women's Rights (NETRIGHT) Ghana, the Ghana Institute of Management and the Institute of Human Resource Management Practitioners (IHRMP).

 Career

 In her early career, she worked in human resource management at the Electricity Company of Ghana (ECG) where she became the first woman to be appointed general manager in the history of the firm.
 She was the National President of Power Queens (Ladies Association of ECG) on consecutive occasions.
-She was the Head of the Women's Desk at the World Federation of UN Association (WFUNA) Africa Office in Ghana.
+She was the Head of the Women's Desk at the World Federation of UN Associations (WFUNA) Africa Office in Ghana.
 She is the Co-founder Executive Director of the local NGO, Association of African Women in Development (AAWID).
 She was the Vice President of Society for Women and AIDS in Africa (SWAA) Ghana.
 She has also worked as a primary care field educator in underserved communities in Ghana and in events management.